SedhaiGaurab/ai-task-review-app/README.md

 ```

 The tests use a separate SQLite database and mock AI responses, so they do not change development data or use OpenRouter credits.

+## Improvements with more time

+- Add authentication and user-specific task lists.
+- Add editing for task title, description, and priority.
+- Add search and pagination for larger task lists.
+- Add database migrations instead of creating tables at startup.
+- Add frontend component and browser tests.
+- Add retries, timeouts, and structured logging around AI requests.

+## AI tools and verification

+GitHub Copilot in VS Code was used as an AI coding assistant.
+Suggestions were reviewed and adapted to the project rather than accepted without checking.

+Correctness was checked with the backend Pytest suite, including task CRUD operations, valid and invalid status updates, successful AI responses, and AI failure handling.
+The frontend was checked with `npm run build` and `npm run lint`.
+The API was also tested manually with curl, including task creation and a real OpenRouter analysis.
+Finally, `docker compose config --quiet` and a Docker smoke test verified the container setup.